arifin1301/arifin1301/README.md

 ### Hi! 👋 I'm Dion.

-An independent Software Engineer who loves to create and share projects about web technology!
+An Computer Science student who loves to create and share projects about web technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

 I'm currently active in Google Developer Student Club as Leader at <a href="https://instagram.com/gdsc.ubg">@gdsc.ubg</a> to build and share event about google technology.